On the $W$-mass and New Higgs Bosons

-This model predicts a new $CP$-even Higgs, $H$, and two charged scalars $H^{\pm}$.
-In the limit when $h$ is the SM-like Higgs, then $M_h=125$ GeV and the interactions are SM-like for $\theta_0 \to 0$.
-The Feynman rules involving the new scalars in this limit are presented in Table~\ref{tab:feynman}.
+This model predicts a new $CP$-even Higgs, $H$, and a charged scalar, $H^{\pm}$.
+The Feynman rules involving the new scalars in the $\theta_0 \to 0$ limit are presented in Table~\ref{tab:feynman}.
 In this case, $H$ does not couple to SM fermions nor to the $Z$ gauge boson.
-Consequently, the dominant two-body decay for the heavy scalar is $H \to WW$ since $H$ becomes almost fermiophobic.
-In the case of the charged Higgs the main decay channels are $H^+ \to \tau^+ {\nu}_\tau$, $H^+ \to t \bar{b}$, $H^+ \to W^+ Z$, and $H^+ \to h W^+$.
+Consequently, the dominant two-body decay for the new $CP$-even Higgs is $H \to WW$ since $H$ becomes almost fermiophobic.
+On the other hand, the main decay channels of the charged Higgs are $H^+ \to \tau^+ {\nu}_\tau$, $H^+ \to t \bar{b}$, $H^+ \to W^+ Z$, and $H^+ \to h W^+$.

-As we have discussed in the previous section, the new value for the $W$ mass implies a value for the $x_0$ vacuum expectation value and for $\theta_+$.
+As we have discussed in the previous section, the CDF II value for $M_W$ fixes values for $x_0$ and $\theta_+$.
 Therefore, the couplings to $H^+$ are determined and we can predict its branching ratios.
-In Fig.~\ref{fig:chargedBR} we present the branching ratios as a function of $M_{H^+}$ for the parameters that explain the new $W$-mass measurement.
+In Fig.~\ref{fig:chargedBR} we present the branching ratios as a function of $M_{H^+}$ for the parameters that are consistent with the CDF II measurement.
 Above $M_{H^+}>600$ GeV, the modes $H^+ \to h W^+$ and $H^+ \to Z W^+$ dominate the decay, and asymptotically approach each other on account of the Goldstone equivalence theorem.